 SSRC:

-The SSRC field shall carries the SSRC of the floor control server for on-network and floor arbitrator for off-network.
+The SSRC field shall carries the RTCP SSRC of the sending floor control entity for on-network and floor arbitrator for off-network.

+In on-network, those RTCP SSRCs are defined by the receiving entity at session establishment within the SDPs as specified in clause 4.3.

 The content of the SSRC field is coded as specified in IETF RFC 3550 [3].